 As the Long-tail keywords chart from daseanbarnes.com given below, longer the keyword phrase is it’s more descriptive, targeted, specific and low competitive.

-The beautiful thing about long tail keywords is once you optimized a web page for a few long-tail keyword phrases, it is a really easy task to rank the web page on Google #1 page.
+The beautiful thing about long-tail keywords is once you optimize a web page for a few long-tail keyword phrases, it is a really easy task to rank the web page on Google #1 page.
 No need to build hundreds of manual backlinks.
 Just need a few on-page optimization techniques.

 Take a look at this image from digitalmarketing-glossary.com.
 It illustrates the breakdown of keywords into the long tail money keywords.
 Notice the difference between a short tail keyword and a long tail keyword?